leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/gas/viewport_display.rst

 .. _bpy.types.FluidDomainSettings.slice_method:

 Slicing
-   How to slice the volume for viewport rendering
+   How to slice the volume for viewport rendering.

    View
       Slice the volume parallel to the view plane.

    Axis
       Slice the volume parallel to the major axis.